Levridge-Tory/LevridgeIntegrationDocs/docs/Scale-Overview.md

 Clients are always classified as “server” regardless if operating as a service or server.
 The intent is the client operates to serve content to the client.

-The three servers are:
+The two servers are:
 1. LevScaleAPI
       - This server handles all the back-end calls.
 This is where the integration framework communications with the scale.
 O-Data calls which are in turn the integration framework.
 O-Data is very necessary due to the ability to operate with other ERP systems.
-2. LevScaleClient
-3. LevScalePrint
+2. LevScalePrint
       - This server renders all the reports for printing.
 It communicates with the client printer service.
 This is within the .net framework.

 #### Desktop Environment Service Functionality